 During the winter 2006 YPTG meeting, member agencies agreed to implement standardized spring adult yellow perch assessments (beginning in spring 2007), to coincide with other LMTC spring lakewide assessments (for lake trout and burbot).
-The results of this standardized spring adult yellow perch sampling are presented in the first section of this report (Figure 8, including post hoc standardized data from years prior to 2007).
+The results of this standardized spring adult yellow perch sampling are presented in the first section of this report (Figure 9, including post hoc standardized data from years prior to 2007).
 In addition, the YPTG agreed to implement a lakewide summer "micromesh" gill net assessment (beginning in summer 2007) to standardize assessment of young-of-year yellow perch production, especially in areas where standard trawl and seine surveys cannot be implemented.
-Some preliminary sampling with micromesh nets had been conducted prior to 2007 (Jude and Janssen 2008; Janssen and Luebke

-2004), but agencies were able to implement this new survey lakewide in summer 2007 (Table 1).
-Catches were highest in Indiana and Wisconsin waters, and peak catches came in 12.5 and 16.0 mm (stretched) mesh nets.
-Additional, expanded sampling is planned for summer 2008, but early indications are that this will be a valuable assessment for providing a comparable measure of young-of-year yellow perch abundance across all nearshore habitats in Lake Michigan.
+Some preliminary sampling with micromesh nets had been conducted prior to 2007 (Jude and Janssen 2008; Janssen and Luebke 2004); agencies were able to implement this new survey lakewide in summer 2007, and expanded sampling (locations and mesh sizes) occurred in 2008 (Table 1; see also Makauskas and Clapp 2008).
+In 2008, catches were highest in Indiana and Illinois waters, and peak catches came in 12.5 and 16.0 mm (stretched) mesh nets.
+Indications from the first two summers of implementation are that this will be a valuable assessment for providing a comparable measure of young-of-year yellow perch abundance across all nearshore habitats in Lake Michigan.